-MSG (monosodium glutamate) is a type of the naturally occurring amino acid glutamate, and is used as a food additive to strengthen the taste of food.
+MSG (monosodium glutamate) is a type of the naturally occurring amino acid glutamate and is used as a food additive to strengthen the taste of food.
 This flavor enhancer initially extracted from seaweeds and used in Asian cuisines, has now become standard in lots of food products.
-Research has proven that MSG can result in quite a lot of immediate and long term health issues.
+Research has proven that MSG can result in quite a lot of immediate and long-term health issues.
 It’s toxic to your neural functions and may disrupt your endocrine system.
 MSG can cause headaches, dizziness, nausea, and fatigue, and recurring usage can improve your risk of obesity, memory loss, ADHD and other pancreatic and psychological problems.
 Although the FDA doesn’t prohibit the use the MSG in food products, the discovery of those medical hazards have made the public become increasingly more cautious of this substance.
-Below are some way to help you keep away from foods with MSG.
+Below is some way to help you keep away from foods with MSG.

 Watch Out for Hidden MSG

-If you think that confirming with your server that the restaurant doesn’t use MSG in it’s food keeps you protected from MSG, you’re greatly mistaken.
+If you think that confirming with your server that the restaurant doesn’t use MSG in its food keeps you protected from MSG, you’re greatly mistaken.
 The truth is that MSG is practically found in every type of dressing, ready-made mix, broth, sauce and stock you could find in grocery stores.

 Manufacturers sometimes use different names to mask the existence of this substance in their product.
 Some manufacturers use nonspecific terms corresponding to vegetable flavoring, natural flavor or flavor enhancers, that are always made out of MSG.
 Even food labels that prominently read “no added MSG” don’t always mean that the product is MSG-free.
 Actually, both the FDA and the USDA consider labels such as “no added MSG” or “no MSG added” misleading since many food products with these labels include free glutamate.